 The Individual States Can Prohibit Guns In Their National Parks

 Since the new law essentially extends state firearm regulation into the National Parks located in that state, you need to research state laws before traveling into a National Park.
 Since you likely have to drive through that state to get to the park, and because you are a responsible gun owner, you know it is best to research gun laws in any state before you travel to or into that state.
 Add an extra step to check that state's regulations relative to having a firearm in a state or national park within that state.
-The Legal Boundaries Travel Book has a section on each state's page to answer that specific question.

 In addition, our mobile app includes a legal summary for each of the 50 states providing current information about the restrictions in State and National Parks.
 You can find it on our site here: Gun Law Summaries by State.